Uncertainty-aware Pseudo-label Selection for Positive-Unlabeled Learning: Related work

-\textbf{Uncertainty-aware pseudo-labeling for PUL} To the best of our knowledge, we are the first to introduce an uncertainty-aware pseudo-labeling paradigm to PUL.
-Although our method shares the same motivation as that from \cite{Rizve2021} for semi-supervised classification, we differ in several important aspects: (1) we specifically target PU data with a PU loss, (2) we quantify uncertainty with an ensemble instead of Monte Carlo dropout, (3) we use epistemic uncertainty instead of the predicted class probabilities for the selection, (4) we do not use temperature scaling, (5) we use soft labels and (6) we explicitly identify advantages of PL in a PU setting.
+A first attempt to combine pseudo-labeling with PUL was made with Self-PU~\cite{selfpu}, where self-paced learning, a confidence-weighting scheme based on the model predictions, and a teacher-student distillation approach are combined.
+With \textit{PUUPL}, we propose an alternative pseudo-labeling strategy for PUL that performs better in a simpler and more principled way using implicitly well-calibrated models to improve the pseudo-label selection.
+Moreover, uncertainty awareness allows \textit{PUUPL} to work well in unbalanced data environments where Self-PU breaks down.
+To the best of our knowledge, we are the first to introduce an uncertainty-aware pseudo-labeling paradigm to PUL.
+Although our method shares the same motivation as that from Rizve et al. \cite{Rizve2021} for semi-supervised classification with both positive and negative training samples, we differ in several important aspects dictated by the PUL setting: (1) we specifically target PU data with a PU loss, (2) we quantify uncertainty with an ensemble instead of Monte Carlo dropout, (3) we use epistemic uncertainty instead of the predicted class probabilities for the selection, (4) we do not use temperature scaling and (5) use soft labels.